 Chug-a-lug?
 Not in Denver.
-Thanks to its wide array of microbreweries, brewpubs and beer cafés, discerning beer drinkers are making pilgrimages to The Mile High City to sample the world's greatest brews.
+Thanks to its wide array of microbreweries, brewpubs and beer cafés, discerning beer drinkers are making pilgrimages to The Mile High City to sample some of the world's greatest brews.

 Wynkoop Brewing Company

 TIP: Ask what's on the cask-conditioned rotator tap.
-The Wynkoop rotates cask-conditioned ales such as Quinn's Scottish Ale, the Churchyard Ale or the Splatz Porter, each with its own cult following among in-the-know beer drinkers.
+Wynkoop rotates cask-conditioned ales such as Quinn's Scottish Ale, the Churchyard Ale and the Splatz Porter, each with its own cult following among in-the-know beer drinkers.

 Rock Bottom Brewery

 The minds behind Rock Bottom Brewery, with locations on the 16th Street Mall and in the Denver Tech Center, believe that the best beer is the freshest beer.
 All of Rock Bottom's beer (40,000 barrels yearly, the highest volume of beer in the restaurant brewery category) is handcrafted on-site by dedicated brewmasters with a reverence for the rich traditions of brewing.
 As a result, beer experts have piled on the accolades, naming it the "Brewpub Group and Brewpub Group Brewer of the Year" at the 2013 Great American Beer Festival®.
 Try Molly's Titanic Brown Ale (so named for Denver's famed "unsinkable" Molly Brown), an English-style ale that finely balances malt flavor and hops.

 TIP: On Friday evenings in the summer, Rock Bottom on the 16th Street Mall hosts a rockin' outdoor concert series, featuring beloved local bands.